 All complaints are taken seriously and follow a fair and confidential process which involves listening to all parties and giving opportunity for response.
 If the concerns involve alleged criminal behaviour they will be reported to the police and CSBB will wait for the outcome of the police investigation before continuing its own investigation.
-More information can be found in SAFEGUARDING & CHILD PROTECTION POLICY FOR CATHOLIC SCHOOLS BROKEN BAY: ADDRESSING ALLEGATIONS OF INAPPROPRIATE BEHAVIOUR BY EMPLOYEES TOWARDS CHILDREN (January 2021).
+More information can be found in <a href="mailto:safeguarding-safety-